SModelS/smodels/docs/manual/source/RunningSModelS.rst

 code (:ref:`Example.py <exampleCode>`) are described below.

-.. note:: For non-MSSM input models the user needs to modify *particles.py*
+.. note:: For For non-MSSM (incl. non-SUSY) input models the user needs to modify *particles.py*
           and specify which BSM particles are even or odd under the assumed Z\ :sub:`2` symmetry (see :ref:`adding new particles <newParticles>`).
           Finally, if the user wants to check the input files for possible issues using SModelS'  :ref:`SLHA and LHE file checkers <fileChecks>`, it is also necessary to define the BSM particle quantum numbers in *particles.py* [#]_.